rdeioris/LuaMachine/Docs/ReflectionAPI.md

 }
 ```

+Delegates are automatically managed as lua functions:

-lua example for setting a delegate:
+lua example for setting a delegate (assuming the previous defined UStructManagerLuaState::SetActorProperty has been exposed as 'set_actor_property') :

 ```lua
 function setup(actor)